Skill Demand Index

 Which roles need Technical Proficiency most:

-Marketing positions drive 33% of demand.
-Data Analysis and Sales also frequently list Technical Proficiency as a requirement.
-Skills commonly paired with Technical Proficiency include Product Marketing.
+Product Management positions drive 33% of demand.
+Sales and Data Analysis also frequently list Technical Proficiency as a requirement.
+Skills commonly paired with Technical Proficiency include Bachelor's Degree and Strategic Mindset.

 Depth Level Distribution